-Between October 1, 2017 to September 30, 2018, BHA translated over 484 pages of Vital Documents from English to Spanish and/or Chinese, and 170 pages from English to Albanian, Cape Verdean, French, Haitian Creole, Italian, Polish, Russian, Somali, Spanish-English, and/or Vietnamese.
-Cumulatively, over 2782 pages of English documents have been translated into multiple languages since the inception of the Language Access Program in 2010.
+Between October 1, 2018 to September 30, 2019, BHA translated over 344 pages of Vital Documents from English to Spanish and/or Chinese.
+Cumulatively, over 3126 pages of English documents have been translated into multiple languages since the inception of the Language Access Program in 2010.

-The program staff and volunteers continue to expand the trilingual (English-Spanish-Chinese) glossary of frequentlyused housing terms, which serves as a useful tool for its volunteer interpreters, and it is also available in Haitian Creole.
-BHA's Volunteer Interpreters are working on Vietnamese, Cape Verdean, and Arabic translations of the glossary.
+The program staff and volunteers continue to expand the trilingual (English-Spanish-Chinese) glossary of frequently-used housing terms, which serves as a useful tool for its volunteer interpreters, and it is also available in Haitian Creole.
+The glossaries are also available also to staff at LEP trainings and on BHA's website.